pnnl/mercat/README.md

 * All the above examples can also be used with  `-f input-folder` instead of `-i input-file` option
   -  Example:  `mercat  -f /path/to/input-folder -k 3 -n 8 -c 10` --- Runs mercat on all inputs in the folder

+* To save working memory (RAM) on low RAM computers or >2 GB files use '-s option' to split/chunk the file
+  - Example: `mercat -i test.fna -k 3 -n 8 -c 10 -s 50` --Runs mercat in nucleotide mode splitting file into 50 MB pieces

 Citing Mercat